 It is thought that an abnormal position of the baby in the womb, with pressure on the developing lower jaw, may cause this condition.
 In addition, there may be genetic influences involved.

 What are the main issues related to Pierre Robin sequence?

 Babies with Pierre Robin sequence have problems with breathing and feeding, both due to the small lower jaw.
-In most babies, the breathing problems can be managed with prone positioning, that is, keeping the baby face down so that the tongue does not fall back and block the airway.
-However, when the jaw is extremely small and breathing is very difficult, the child may not be able to feed adequately and expends all of his energy in trying to breathe.
+In most babies, the breathing problems can be managed with prone positioning, meaning keeping your baby face down so that the tongue does not fall back and block the airway.
+However, when the jaw is extremely small and breathing is very difficult, your child may not be able to feed adequately and may expend all of his or her energy trying to breathe.
 In these cases, surgery is required to prevent failure to thrive or even death.
 In some cases, babies with Pierre Robin Sequence may have problems with gastroesophageal reflux and/or swallowing difficulties.
 Occasionally, a feeding tube may be temporarily required.

 What is the treatment for children with this condition?

 What happens after my baby is born with Pierre Robin sequence?